sdfgeoff/wasm_minigames/src/swoop_ship_collision_physics/index.md

 <canvas id="swoop_ship_collision_physics"></canvas>

 You'll notice you can get some jitter when pushing other ships into walls and corners.
+This is because we aren't doing any of the clever stuff normal physics engines do to allow object stacking.
 We'll see if that's a problem when we scale the map up.